Revealing the nature of yrast states in neutron-rich polonium isotopes

 We first note the over-estimation of the $B(E2,2_1^+ \to 0_1^+)$ values in $^{210,212,214}$Po isotopes by a factor of two.
 However, the calculated $B(E2;4_1^+\to 2_1^+)$ and $B(E2;6_1^+\to 4_1^+)$ values are very well reproduced by the shell-model calculations, shown in Table\,\ref{tab:be2}, which suggests that the correct structure of the $2_1^+$ state wave function was taken into account.
 This $B(E2,2_1^+ \to 0_1^+)$ discrepancy was already explained in Refs.\,\cite{War91, Kar19} by the absence of the contribution from particle-hole core excitations in the $0_1^+$ wave function and later, the $\alpha$-cluster model was proposed to address this issue \cite{Tre21}.

-The most striking discrepancy is observed for the $B(E2;8_1^+ \to 6_1^+)$ values in $^{214}$Po, where our newly measured value is at least 10 times larger than the original shell-model calculated one, questioning the isomeric nature of the $8_1^+$ state in $^{214}$Po.
+The most striking discrepancy is observed for the $B(E2;8_1^+ \to 6_1^+)$ values in $^{214}$Po, where our newly measured value is at least 10 times larger than the original shell-model calculated one, questioning the isomeric nature of the $8_1^+$ state in $^{214}$Po and excluding any hindrance originating from seniority selection rules.
+This represents the first experimental indication of an increased fragmentation of the yrast states wavefunctions.
 To understand the origin of this inconsistency between theory and our new measurements, the modified effective interactions were employed.
 As a consequence, there was a remarkable increase of the calculated $B(E2;8_1^+\to 6_1^+)$ value in $^{214}$Po, from 1.2 to 9.2\,W.u. in H208-m and from 0.1 to 6.6 W.u. in KHPE-m, close to the measured value of 11.3(3)\,W.u., as shown in Fig.\,\ref{fig:be2} and Table\,\ref{tab:be2}.